r259c280/kodi-skill/README.md

 * Request: "yes / no"
 ## Youtube Addon
 * Request: "ask kodi to play some Elton John from youtube
-* Request: "ask kodi to Play the official captain marvel trailer from youtube"
+* Request: "ask kodi to show the official captain marvel trailer from youtube"
 * Request: "Stop kodi"
 ## Credits
-* PCWii
+* forked from PCWii
 * Original work forked from https://github.com/Cadair/mycroft-kodi
 ## Category
 **Media**